 water to fill to the top

-• Add bones to a large stockpot and cover with water.
+- Add bones to a large stockpot and cover with water.
 Add vinegar.
 This will help the bones release all their healthy minerals and flavor into the stock.
 Bring to a boil, then reduce heat and then add the rest of the ingredients.
 Let simmer on low for 24-30 hours

-• Feel free to add extra veggies.
+- Feel free to add extra veggies.
 Do not add: brassicas (kale, cabbage, broccoli, asparagus, etc), greens (lettuce, spinach, etc), or fragrant veggies (green peppers, onion skin, beets, etc.) as these will ruin the stock.

-• When the stock is quite fragrant after 24h pour entire pot through a colander into another pot to catch your delicious golden stock.
-I recommend doing this over the sink.
+stock is quitefragrant after 24h pour entire pot through a colander into another pot to catch your delicious golden stock.
+I recommend doing this over the sink. - Freeze in vacuum sealer bags or buckets to use later, or use immediately to make soup.

-• If storage space is an issue, further reduce strained stock by half (or more) and add water later when reconstituting.
+- If storage space is an issue, further reduce strained stock by half (or more) and add water later when reconstituting.